Time to Modify Lending Practices. Preparing for Coronavirus Demands on Commercial Lending.

 Despite regulator encouragement of banks aiding stressed businesses, banks remain accountable for the safe and sound nature of their lending portfolios.
 Taking advantage of the stated regulatory flexibility in classifying loans modified in response to stresses associated with COVID-19 will require documentation.

 When examiners review modified loans, they should easily understand how the modification related to COVID-19.
-They should also be able to follow the bank’s rationale in crafting the modification.
+They should also be able to follow the bank’s rational in crafting the modification.
 Modification documentation should always indicate how the modification benefitted both the bank and the borrower.

 Banks perform best when personnel follow well considered and communicated policies and procedures.
 The sudden increased activity in the discipline of negotiating and documenting loan modifications presents the risk of pursuing solutions that do not adhere to the bank’s expected standard.